-Common Knowledge and Learning Curves (2018) is a body of work, first exhibited at Artspace, Sydney and presented in partnership with Griffith University Art Museum (2019) stems from an ongoing interest in the way we teach and learn.
+Common Knowledge and Learning Curves (2018) commissioned by Artspace, Sydney and presented in partnership with Griffith University Art Museum (2019) stems from an ongoing interest in the way we teach and learn.
 The exhibition seeks to break down hierarchies in typical knowledge exchange, exploring radical pedagogy and its tenets including democratic dialogue, lived experience, inquiry learning, solidarity and unlearning.

 With a particular focus on the ways in which space informs teaching and learning, the familiar aesthetics of a classroom are utilised in unexpected ways.
 Props such as chalkboards, uniforms, award ribbons and venetian blinds are deconstructed and employed as architecture to divide the gallery into temporary spaces of varying materiality and functionality.
 In the spirit of play and experimentation, visitors are invited to use these architectural and sculptural forms.
 The exhibition becomes a space where ideas and actions can emerge through critical and collective interaction.

 Included in the exhibition are enlarged building blocks – a ubiquitous tool designed by the founder of kindergarten Friedrich Fröbel – which here become modular units that can be stacked and reconfigured to suit different activities and also double as seating.
 This dynamism offers possibilities for visitors to contribute to an ever-changing learning environment for both intimate and group conversations.
 Another key feature of Common Knowledge and Learning Curves is an experimental library that wraps around the gallery walls with a selection of books and readings that prioritise marginalised voices within education.